scarlinj/HoliMovie/README.md

 2. Select a country from the dropdown menu
 3. Enter the desired year
 4. Click the submit button

+To search for a movie:

+1. Open the website URL
+2. Enter the name of a movie
+3. click the search button

 ## Usage